OP-Mate/websocket-chat/README.md

 ### TODOs:

-- **Add SQLite** Replace im memory storage (Set / Map) with SQLite to persist data users, messages, rooms.
+- **Add SQLite DONE** Replace im memory storage (Set / Map) with SQLite to persist data users, messages, rooms.

 - **Add online flag** Only show users who are online.
 User can login with same username if already registered (no auth atm)